BMW says it no longer builds engines for South Africa in the UK due to Brexit uncertainty

-OXFORD, England (Reuters) - German carmaker BMW (BMWG.DE) no longer builds engines in Britain destined for South Africa, due to uncertainty around Brexit, the firm’s production chief Oliver Zipse said on Tuesday.
+OXFORD, England, July 9 (Reuters) - German carmaker BMW no longer builds engines in Britain destined for South Africa, due to uncertainty around Brexit, the firm’s production chief Oliver Zipse said on Tuesday.

 Engines which are built at Hams Hall (engine facility)currently are originated as EU products, Zipse told reporters at an event at the firm’s southern English Oxford factory.